etienne-bechara/crux/docs/module/http.md

 # Http Module

-Work as a wrapper of GOT library and exposes methods to make http requests.
+Work as a wrapper of Node.js Fetch API and exposes methods to make http requests.

 The scope of this module is transient, which means one new instance will be provided every time it is injected.